Umayyad state of Córdoba: Islam

+The Grand Mosque of Cordoba's hypostyle hall with two-tiered arches in the original section of the mosque built under Emir Abd al-Rahman I.

 In matters of Islamic religion, the ulama (religious scholars) and the fuqaha (judges) played the most important social role.
-In the 9th century, both the Maliki and the Hanafi legal schools of jurisprudence (maddhabs) were common, but the Umayyads themselves promoted the former.
+In the 9th century, both the Maliki and the Hanafi legal schools of jurisprudence (madhhabs) were common, but the Umayyads themselves promoted the former.
 One reason for this might be that Hanafism was seen as too closely associated with the Abbasids, whom the Umayyads considered enemies.
 Maliki dominance solidified under the reign of Abd ar-Rahman II in the 9th century, though during the reign of his son, Muhammad I, the Shafi'i and Zahiri schools were also introduced.
 Malikism eventually became another core characteristic of Andalusi identity and its spread contributed to the Islamization of the country.